Learning English & Improving Vocabulary

 Hermann-Lietz Boarding School, Germany, 2020

-As a native English speaker and an Arts Practitioner, I focused on developing the children's vocabulary through creative fun and improving their bilingual speaking skills.
+As a native English speaker and an Arts Practitioner, I focused on developing the children's vocabulary through creativity and improving their bilingual speaking skills.
 Throughout the start of the Covid-19 pandemic, I led a series of safe Saturday Art Clubs in the Kunst Haus and outdoor activities with a small number of pupils.
 In collaboration, the pupils created their interpretation of Vincent Van Gogh's 'Sunflowers'.

 In this section, I have included a short interview about my experience at Haubinda Boarding School, and you can find out more info in my visual Blog 'Living & Working Abroad in a Pandemic'.
 Scroll down and take a look!